Skip to main content

 • Keep school libraries open

-What fiscal accountability provisions will be included in a potential renewal measure?
+What fiscal accountability provisions will be included in Measure C?

 • All funds would be controlled locally for Martinez schools only and could not be taken away by the State